EMGLab/emg2mu/README.md

 ## Example Dataset

-The package includes a sample dataset in the `example` folder.
+The package includes a sample dataset in the `example` folder (the example files will be added soon using git-annex).
 You can run:

 ```python
 from emg2mu import EMG